minetest/minetest/doc/lua_api.md

         * `new_move`: use new move/sneak code.
 When `false` the exact old code is used for the specific old sneak behavior (default: `true`)
     * Note: All numeric fields above modify a corresponding `movement_*` setting.
-    * Note: `speed` and the other `speed_*` modifiers will be multiplied with each other.
-Example: If `speed=2`, `speed_walk=3` and everything else is default, walking speed factor is 6, while climbing, sneaking and Fast Mode speed has a factor of 2.
     * For games, we recommend for simpler code to first modify the `movement_*` settings (e.g. via the game's `minetest.conf`) to set a global base value for all players and only use `set_physics_override` when you need to change